-1. Low Visibility Operations
+3. Low Visibility Operations

-Operators intending to operate on the Airport during low visibility conditions must provide the airport with a site-specific low-visibility non-movement area plan that indicates their procedures and practices during low visibility operations.
+Operators intending to operate on the Airport during low visibility conditions must have on file with the Port an approved site-specific low-visibility non-movement area plan that indicates their procedures and practices during low visibility operations.
+Operators should suspend all non-essential operations and activities during low visibility conditions and restrict activity to those essential to aircraft operations only.